 What rate (or price) can I qualify for?

-As one can see form these questions, its safe to say that no two Kidney Cancer cases are every going to look the same.
-Variations in one’s tumor type, size, and spread are all going to play a role in determining who will and won’t qualify for coverage, not to mention what “price” they may end up having to pay.
+As one can see from these questions, it’s safe to say that no two Kidney Cancer cases will ever look the same.
+Variations in one’s tumor type, size, and spread will all play a role in determining who will and won’t qualify for coverage, not to mention what “price” they may end up having to pay.

-There are a few “assumptions” that we can make that will generally hold true and provide one with a “general” idea of what they may or may not be able to qualify for.
-For example, it’s pretty safe to say that if you are currently treating your Kidney Cancer today or you have only recently entered into remission (two years or less), chances are most life insurance companies are going to choose to either DENY your application today or POSTPONE your application until you have been completely cancer free for a minimum of two years.
+That said, however, we can make a few “assumptions” that will generally hold true and provide one with a “general” idea of what they may or may not be able to qualify for.
+For example, it’s pretty safe to say that if you are currently treating your Kidney Cancer today or you have only recently entered into remission (two years or less), chances are most life insurance companies are going to choose to either DENY your application today or POSTPONE your application until you have been ultimately cancer free for a minimum of two years.

 In cases like these…

-For those who have been in remission for at least two years, what you’re generally going to find is that most life insurance companies are going to separate people into one of two groups.
-There will be those who may be able to qualify for a Standard rate and those who won’t.
+No, for those who have been in remission for at least two years, most life insurance companies will generally divide people into two groups.
+Some may qualify for a Standard rate, and some won’t.

-May be able to qualify for a Standard rate will be those who were usually diagnosed over the age of 40, only suffered from a small tumor that remained contained within a single kidney and likely didn’t need to receive a radical nephrectomy.
-As for everyone else, there is still a chance that you, too, may be able to qualify for coverage only now you’ll most likely need to settle on a “substandard” rate.
+Individuals able to qualify for a Standard rate will typically be those who were usually diagnosed over the age of 40, only suffered from a small tumor that remained contained within a single kidney, and likely didn’t need to receive a radical nephrectomy.
+As for everyone else, there is still a chance that you, too, may be able to qualify for coverage.
+You will most likely need to settle on a “substandard” rate now.

-So bad, it just means that you may have to pay a little more for your coverage.
-You’ll want to be more “selective” with which life insurance company you choose from because when it comes to “substandard” rates, prices do seem to vary more significantly from one insurance company to another.
-This means that when you are “shopping” for coverage, you’ll probably want to limit your search to only companies that specifically try to compete in “high risk” niches.
+Really think about it isn’t so bad that you may have to pay more for your coverage.
+You’ll want to be more “selective” with which life insurance company you choose because prices vary more significantly from one insurance company to another regarding ” substandard ” rates.
+This means that when you are “shopping” for coverage, you’ll probably want to limit your search to only companies that specifically try to compete in “high-risk” niches.